THE DIFFERENCE BETWEEN SHOPLIFTING, PETTY THEFT & GRAND THEFT

 Much like shoplifting, petty theft offenses where the property stolen is valued at $500 or less are considered Class A misdemeanors, which could land you up to a year in jail and a fine of up to $2,500.

 Grand theft is the term for any theft offense where the value of the property stolen exceeds $500.
 The name grand theft implies a greater level of severity, and for good reason: all grand theft offenses are charged as felonies, which means you could face more than a year in prison and even heavier fines if you're convicted.

-The theft of property between $500 and $1,000 is considered a Class E felony, which carries a one to six year prison sentence and a fine of up to $3,000.
+The theft of property between $500 and $1,000 is considered a Class E felony, which carries a one to a six-year prison sentence and a fine of up to $3,000.
 The highest grade of grand theft is charged when the property stolen is valued at more than $60,000, and is punishable by between eight and 30 years in prison as well as a maximum fine of $25,000.

-Have you been accused of a theft crime?
+Have you been accused of theft crime?
 Reach out to the Murfreesboro criminal defense lawyer at The Clarke Law Firm today by calling (615) 796-6299!